yplassiard/upstream-sync/README.md

 ## Assignment

+### Preamble

+In this assignment, we will assess the following key criteria:

+- Code readability
+- Simplicity and effectiveness of implementations
+- For text responses that do not involve code changes: clarity and structural organization of the explanations

 ### Task 1: Group messages by threads

 As you may have noticed, the `import` method of the `EmailImportService` creates a default thread and assigns all messages to it.
 This is not the expected behavior.
 The goal is to group messages by threads.
 There are two headers that are part of the email protocol that can be used to do this: `In-Reply-To` and `Message-Id`.
 Each email has a unique `Message-Id` header and an optional `In-Reply-To` header that contains the `Message-Id` of the email it is replying to.
 In a threaded conversation, these headers form a chain of references.
 Specifically, the `In-Reply-To` header in each subsequent email points to the `Message-Id` of the email it's replying to, naturally grouping them into a thread.
 This chaining mechanism is what allows emails to be organized into coherent threads.